 “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.” ~ Aristotle

-Many years ago — more than I care to remember some days — I made a resolve to write something, anything, in a daily blog.
+Many years ago — more than I care to remember some days — I resolved to write something, anything, in a daily blog.
 Some days might be my thoughts about something, other days I might share a funny picture or fascinating video, other days I might recount vacation happenings, recovery from surgery, et cetera.
 The idea was simply to write something each day.
-I never realized what discipline that would take to do so.
+I never realized the discipline that would take.
 Some days I find it incredibly difficult to think of something to say or post or share.

 All the discipline that my daily blog takes and my Daily Reflections take are a reflection of today’s quote and a reminder to us all: it takes discipline for us to improve spiritually.
 That discipline needs to turn into habit.
 We will not improve our prayer life by praying once in a while.
 We have to pray more often and pray more intensely each day.
 We cannot improve as disciples by helping someone once in a blue moon.
 We have to look out for the good of others at all times.
 We cannot assure ourselves of entry to the Kingdom by going to Mass once a week.
 We have to live our faith on a daily basis.

 In short, we have to form spiritual habits.
 The quicker we can fall into the routine of doing good, of praying, or helping others, the better we will become.

 We often associate “habit” with something bad.
 And, yes, we all have bad habits.
 Those, we should try to rid ourselves of.
 We also need to develop good habits.
 Prayer, mercy, kindness, forbearance, tolerance, love, understanding: these are all admirable habits to develop.

 God will end up judging us on what we repeatedly do.
 Let us work on repeatedly doing good.
 Develop that habit today and encourage that habit in others.